Vanessa-Salgado/UCSB-Hacks/README.md

 **Required Must-have Stories**

-* Can see icon image
+-[X] Can see icon image
-* Can see styled launch screen
+-[X] Can see styled launch screen
-* User can see a list of Buildings
+-[] User can see a list of Buildings
-* User can click on a Building that send them to a list of study rooms in that building
-* User can scroll down on study rooms list
+-[] User can click on a Building that send them to a list of study rooms in that building -[] User can scroll down on study rooms list
-* User can click on the image of study room and send to a new screen where a bigger image and more description is provided
-* User can access details of a study room such as larger image, location, hours, and different amenities
+-[] User can click on the image of study room and send to a new screen where a bigger image and more description is provided -[] User can access details of a study room such as larger image, location, hours, and different amenities

 **Optional Nice-to-have Stories**

-* User can log in and log out
+-[] User can log in and log out
-* User can upload a recommended study space
+-[] User can upload a recommended study space
-* User can rate a study space
+-[] User can rate a study space
-* User can filter through study spaces
+-[] User can filter through study spaces

 ### 2. Screen Archetypes